Free during beta · iOS · No card required

 0% correct.

-Then I switched to active, Socratic, case-based recall — the way attendings actually teach in the OR.
-And I went from 0% to answering 25–50% of OR questions correctly.
+Then I switched to active, Socratic, case-based recall.
+The way attendings actually teach in the OR.
+And I went from 0% to answering 25 to 50% of OR questions correctly.

 That delta is ScrubIn.